tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LP_06_Stu_Understanding_Lambdas.md

 ### 6. Student Do: Understanding Lambdas (15 mins)

 In this activity, students will inspect the code used on the previous demo to have a better understanding about how it works.
 Students will create their own Lambda function by importing the provided code and will build a new version of their bot.
+Be sure to slack out the [`lambda_function.py`](Activities/06-Stu_Understanding_Lambdas/Unsolved/lambda_function.py) code to students before starting the activity.

 **Instructions:**